itscodemen/studentapi/README.md

  User has to pass the Filter String as ` "date= date_key" ` (Here date_key can be the date value) in the URL.

 For Example = ` "/student?date=2021-08-08" ` (Here we are filtering the data that was either created on 8th August or updated on 8th August)

+### SignUp and Login Feature

+SignUp feature will allow user to register themselves as a user to access the database.
+Validation is available at the time of User SignUp.
+Login feature will allow user to login using the existing credentials inside the database.

+### Generation of JWT Token

+A JWT token is generated at the time of User Login